bthornton191/adamspy/docs/_sources/index.rst.txt

 Next Steps
 ==================
-If you aren't sure how to use this package, you can start by examining the functions in the :doc:`adamspy.adripy.adripy module <adamspy.adripy>`.
+If you aren't sure how to use this package, you can start by examining the :doc:`adripy examples <adripy_examples>`.

+You can also examine the functions in the :mod:`~adamspy.adripy.utilities`.
 These are basic functions for working with Adams Drill data.

-From there you should explore the classes in the :doc:`adripy.tiem_orbit module <adamspy.adripy.tiem_orbit>`.
+From there you should explore the :class:`~adamspy.adripy.string.DrillString` class , the :class:`~adamspy.adripy.event.DrillEvent` class, the :class:`~adamspy.adripy.solver_settings.DrillSolverSettings` class, and the :class:`~adamspy.adripy.tool.DrillTool` class.

 These classes represent Adams Drill objects (e.g. drill strings, events, pdc bits) and have methods for building and running drill models.